A History Buff’s Guide to San Diego

 Charter Bus Parking Tip: After dropping everyone off at the museum’s ticket booth on Navy Pier, your charter bus driver can park in one of the metered spaces along Pacific Coast Highway.
 Spaces here have limited availability, but as long as you arrive early and your driver doesn’t leave the vehicle unattended, they should be able to wait for you there until it’s time for pickup.

-While most visitors recognize this park for what it is today—a collection of gorgeous gardens and home to the infamous San Diego Zoo—this popular tourist attraction has played an important role in the city’s history for centuries.
+While most visitors recognize this park for what it is today—a collection of gorgeous gardens and home to the infamous San Diego Zoo—this must-see tourist attraction for San Diego beginners has played an important role in the city’s history for centuries.

 Before its establishment as a city park, this spot was the site of a native Kumeyaay village.
 Even as white settlers moved into this space throughout the 1890s, the area remained an urban hub for Native Californians and Baja Californians in San Diego for work.